-Three out of five households own a gas grill, which translates to a lot of tasty meals.
+Seven out of every 10 adults in the U.S. have a grill or smoker*, which translates to a lot of tasty meals.
 But it also means there’s an increased risk of home fires.

 This grilling season, NFPA tests your knowledge and demonstrates the proper way to use your grill safely to prevent fires.

 Guy Colonna, NFPA Division Manager, Industrial ＆ Chemical Engineering, gives some basic tips on how to prepare your grill before your first cookout of the season.

 July is the peak month for grill fires (17%), including both structure, outdoor or unclassified fires, followed by May (14%), June (14%) and August (13%).

 - In 2012-2016, an average of 16,600 patients per year went to emergency rooms because of injuries involving grills.** Half (8,200 or 49%) of the injuries were thermal burns.